ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.fr-fr.md

 The traffic path is as follows: Inbound traffic to a given VM (with specified subnet) is routed through the customer's vRack, first to a specified host (with a next-hop address), then using a local link (or vSwitch - black link fd00::/64 on a diagram) to the particular VM.
-Traffic comming back from such a VM should use the default route via the first part of the local link (black one, fd00::1), then (possibly default) route from a host to its gateway.
+Traffic coming back from such a VM should use the default route via the first part of the local link (black one, fd00::1), then (possibly default) route from a host to its gateway.

 #### APIv6 commands